ceramicnetwork/specs/README.md

 There are currently three main doctypes specified by Ceramic, but more can be added in the future if needed.

 - [3id](./doctypes/3id.md) - Self-sovereign identities using the DID standard
-- [policy](./doctypes/policy.md) - Policy documents used to describe services, access control, etc.
+- [tile](./doctypes/tile.md) - Tile documents used to describe services, schemas, access control, etc.
 - [account-link](./doctypes/account-link.md) - Links from blockchain addresses to DIDs

-### Document Identifiers

-In Ceramic, each document has a unique identifier (docId).
-The identifier is a string with the following format:

-`/ceramic/<doctype>/<CID-of-genesis-record>`

-For example, the docId of a 3id document might look like this:
-`/ceramic/3id/bafyreihl3rizxqjkedmp7rdckrqd3kufwe5e7c6xejcoheqo7rp63idsva`

 ### Update rules

 Each doctype needs to specify rules for what constitutes valid updates and valid sequences of log records.
-For example, the *3id* doctype only allows the user to add or remove document properties if the records are signed by the *managementKey* of the 3id, while the *policy* doctype  is more flexible and might require signatures from multiple parties.
+For example, the *3id* doctype only allows the user to add or remove document properties if the records are signed by the *management key* of the 3id, while the *tile* doctype is more flexible and might require signatures from multiple parties.
 The doctype may also specify the required data format for the content of the given document.
 For example, the *address-link* doctype only allows one DID as its content.

 ## Document update propagation